 The recommended contribution is equal to the employer Normal Cost payment and a payment on the Unfunded Actuarial Accrued Liability.
-As of June 30, 2021, the average recommended employer contribution is 21.32% of compensation.
+As of June 30, 2022, the average recommended employer contribution is 18.23% of compensation.

 Under the current funding policy, the Association's required contribution rate decreased as a percentage of pay.
-This was mainly the result of the investment return (after "smoothing") more than the 7.25% return assumption partially offset by a change in actuarial assumptions.
+This was mainly the result of the investment return (after "smoothing") greater than the 7.00% return assumption.